Fort Hood Three

-The Fort Hood Three were three soldiers of the US Army – Private First Class James Johnson, Jr. Private David A. Samas, and Private Dennis Mora – who refused to be deployed to Vietnam on June 30, 1966.
+The Fort Hood Three were three United States Army soldiers – Private First Class James Johnson, Private David A. Samas, and Private Dennis Mora – who refused to be deployed to fight in the Vietnam War on June 30, 1966.
 This was the first public refusal of orders to Vietnam, and one of the earliest acts of resistance to the war from within the U.S. military.
 Their refusal was widely publicized (it was covered, for example, at least 20 times in the New York Times) and became a cause célèbre within the growing antiwar movement.
 They filed a federal suit against Secretary of Defense Robert S. McNamara and Secretary of the Army Stanley Resor to prevent their shipment to Southeast Asia and were court-martialed by the Army for insubordination.

 Background

 The three were stationed together at Fort Hood, Texas, in the 142nd Signal Company, 2nd Armored Division.
 They were all from working-class backgrounds and have been called "a cross-section of Americans of color" because Johnson was black from Harlem in New York City, Mora was Puerto Rican from East or Spanish Harlem, and Samas was Lithuanian and Italian from Bakersfield, California and Chicago.

 Mora, a graduate of the Bronx High School of Science and the City College of New York where he received a B.A. in history, joined the Welfare Department as a caseworker prior to being drafted into the Army.
 He had been in the antiwar movement before being drafted and even passed out antiwar leaflets at the induction center on his first day of processing.
 He also refused to sign the loyalty oath arguing that it was a violation of his Constitutional rights to be asked about organizational affiliations, but the Army insisted on taking him anyway.
 He came from a poor family and said, "the first war I knew was against the poverty of Spanish Harlem."
 He grew up angry at the discrimination, poor education, police brutality and unemployment he and his fellow Puerto Ricans experienced, describing the fight for "the reconstruction of our country's ghettoes and the meeting of our social and educational needs" as "the only battle which makes sense".

 Samas grew up on the West Coast, the son of a trucking company employee who later went into the furniture business.
 He graduated from Bakersfield High School in California, spent time at Modesto Junior College, and was living in Chicago, IL when he was drafted.

 Johnson's family came from the Virgin Islands.
 His father worked in direct mailing while his mother made $35 a week working such long hours the family "seldom saw her".
 He went to Saint Cecilias Parochial School and Rice High School and spent a year at Bronx Community College before becoming a teller at the Bronx Savings Bank and getting drafted.

 Upon finding out they were to be sent to Vietnam, they prepared a joint statement which they delivered during a press conference in New York City.